 Contributions receivable that are expected to be collected in future years are initially recorded at fair value.
 Estimates of fair value consider an analysis of the creditworthiness of the donors, past payment experience and other relevant factors that have been discounted at rates equivalent to the 10-year Treasury bill rate in effect at the date of the contribution made.
-There are no contributions receivable at December 31, 2019 or 2018.
+There were contributions receivable of \$30,000 and \$0 as of December 31, 2020 or 2019, respectively.